-Being a small island, it might not come as a huge surprise that one of the best things to do in Gozo is to simply get out on the water and enjoy the beautiful surroundings.
+Being a small island, it might not come as a huge surprise that one of the best reasons to visit Gozo is to simply get out on the water and enjoy the beautiful surroundings.
 Luckily, there is no shortage of options for travellers to Gozo and you can simply rent a boat, go on a guided kayak tour or go on a cruise!

-We opted to take a full day sailing trip with Barbarossa Excursions which proved to be a great way to see some of the highlights of Gozo and surrounding area.
-Their full day sailing trip includes an early stop to the popular Blue Lagoon meaning that you beat the crowds, as well as a number of other swimming stops at less crowded areas.
+The first time we visited Malta in 2017, we opted to take a full day sailing trip with Barbarossa Excursions which proved to be a great way to see some of the highlights of Gozo and surrounding area.
+Their full-day sailing trip includes an early stop to the popular Blue & Crystal lagoons meaning that you beat the crowds, as well as a number of other swimming, stops at less crowded areas.
 The trip also includes a delicious lunch spread which provides much-needed nourishment after a full morning of swimming and snorkelling!

-Unlike the main island in Malta where a lot of the nicer beaches have been taken over by resorts, Gozo has a number of beautiful and relatively untouched beaches that make for a great leisurely day.
+If you’re debating between staying in Malta or Gozo, you’ll find that on the main island a lot of the nicer beaches have been taken over by resorts.
+Gozo on the other hand has a number of beautiful and relatively untouched beaches that make for a great leisurely day.

-After extensive research, we settled on spending a day at Ramla Beach which is considered one of the best sandy beaches in all of Malta.
-The beach is stunningly beautiful, doesn’t get too crowded and is fairly easy to get to as there a couple of public buses that go directly there.
+One of the best and most popular beaches is Ramla Beach which is considered one of the best sandy beaches in all of Malta.
+The beach is stunningly beautiful and is fairly easy to get to, even if you don’t hire a car as there a couple of public buses that go directly there.
 There is also a beach restaurant and ice cream parlour nearby if hunger strikes!

 It is, however, worth noting that parts of the beach are rocky, particularly when you enter the water so I would recommend bringing water shoes if you intend to do a lot of swimming while at Ramla!